Nainik2509/Vuexy-React-Next-Js/docs/guide/development/internationalization.md

 </code-block>
 </code-group>

-- Import the `src/layouts/components/UserLanguageDropdown.tsx` file and render it in the `src/layouts/components/vertical/AppBarContent.tsx` or `src/layouts/components/horizontal/AppBarContent.tsx` file.
+- Import the `src/layouts/components/UserLanguageDropdown.tsx` file and render it in the `src/layouts/components/vertical/AppBarContent.tsx` and/or `src/layouts/components/horizontal/AppBarContent.tsx` file.

 <code-group>
 <code-block title="TSX" active>